Cornell-PoBE/A2/README.md

 We recommend testing your code using [`Flask Testing`](http://flask.pocoo.org/docs/0.12/testing/), or `cURL-ing` / `httpie-ing` from the command line.
 You can also hand-test via the front-end.

+To make your lives easier we have provided you our test cases in the test.py file that you may leverage to test your endpoints.
+This file uses the unittest module extensively and can be extended if you wish to further develop your test suite to handle your own edge cases.

 ## Extensions

 ### 1. Tags